hchiam/machineLearning/more_notes/misnomersAndConfusingTerms.md

 1. cross-entropy = ???
    - cross-entropy = like comparing similarity of 2 languages by using the minimal Huffman Coding based on letter frequencies of one language to encode the other language, i.e. one way to quantify similarity of letter frequencies: https://www.reddit.com/r/explainlikeimfive/comments/gwzwot/eli5_what_is_crossentropy_in_mlnlp/
-2. softmax/hardmax/softplus = "softargmax" and "softrectifier" or "Boltzmann function"
+2. softmax/hardmax/softplus = "softargmax" (for softmax) and "softrectifier" (for softplus) or "Boltzmann function"
 3. softmax loss = "cross-entropy loss" or "_**softmax**_ activation on a dense layer followed by cross-entropy _**loss**_"

 ## neural networks